abhisheknik23/abhisheknik23/README.md

 ## About Me
 - 👨‍💻 I am an experienced Senior iOS Developer with over 12 plus years of expertise in designing and building high performance mobile applications.
 - 🚀 Proficient in Swift, SwiftUI, and Objective-C programming language.
-Specialized in HealthCare, Banking, Fintech and Ecomorce domains.
+Specialized in HealthCare, Banking, Fintech and E-Commerce application domains.
 - 💡 Always exploring new technologies like SwiftUI, Combine, React Native and Flutter.

 ## 🔧 Skills